wballard/superwatcher/README.md

 # Overview #

-Auto-update by watching git repositories.
-Keep your main process running with a watchdog.
+Auto-Update, process monitoring, and environment configuration in one simple script.

 ## Assumptions ##

+* You have `node` installed, and it is available to your shell account
 * Nothing is run as root, so you will need to serve high number ports from any scripts
-* Your program consists of one or more Git repositories, and a single entry point that can be invoked from the command line
+* Your server consists of one or more Git repositories, and a single entry point that can be invoked from the command line
-* Your program follows the [12 factor app](http://www.12factor.net)
+* Your server follows the [12 factor app](http://www.12factor.net)
 approach, specifically in that it is
   * Just a program, not a daemon itself
   * Reads from `ENV`